melkir/hacking-workshop/README.md

 **SSH (Optionnal)**

+If you are using a Windows 10 machine, please check if the OpenSSH client is installed.
+To do so, please follow the Microsoft's instructions located [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse#install-openssh-using-windows-settings).

-You can configure port-forwarding (only required over NAT Network) in order to access to access remotly to the virtual machine terminal using your host machine.
+Then, you can configure port-forwarding (only required over NAT Network) in order to access to access remotly to the virtual machine terminal using your host machine.

 `Virtual Box` >> `Preferences...` >> `Network` >> `NatNetwork` >> `Port Forwarding`